Elvira-94/wordle-game/README.md

 # Credits

 ## Content
+* [Wordle](https://twitter.com/powerlanguish) - to take inspiration from Wordle which is a game created by Josh Wardle (Twitter: @powerlanguish).
+* [New York Times Wordle](https://www.nytimes.com/games/wordle/index.html) - to take inspiration from the New York Times version of Wordle.
 * [W3Schools](https://www.w3schools.com/) - to help learn and understand vital coding concepts used to help build this site.
 * [Youtube Wordle Tutorial (Part 1)](https://youtu.be/ckjRsPaWHX8) - to help build a HTML/CSS/Javascript Wordle game following instructions by Kenny Yip Coding.
 * [Youtube Wordle Tutorial (Part 2)](https://youtu.be/MM9FAV_CEkU) - to help build a HTML/CSS/Javascript Wordle game following instructions by Kenny Yip Coding.